Li-Lab-SJTU/CausalPhosPro/README.md

 -  `extdata/` contain built-in data sets for the package
 -  `man/`  help files and documentation
 -  `R/`    R functions in scripts
--  `simulation/` includes code and results related to simulation

 ## Usage
  `cis_snp_detector`:  The function cis_snp_detector() is utilized to identify cis-acting SNPs from germline SNP data.
 The cis_snp_detector() function is called with the following parameters